 So you’ve found the apartment or house you like, you’ve bought some pieces you love and it should all be good.
 But what do you do if it’s just not hanging together well?
-An interior designer or a home stylist can help – even if it’s just to get one or two rooms looking ‘groomed’!
+An interior designer or a home stylist can help – even if it’s just to get the living room looking ‘groomed’!

-We talk to Indonesian expat INTAN REYNIERS about living in Singapore and how she got her apartment at D’Grove Villas looking just the way she wants it – with a little help from Priya Naik at Interior Design Journey.
+We talk to Indonesian expat INTAN REYNIERS about living in Singapore and how she got her living room at D’Grove Villas looking just the way she wants it – with a little help from Priya Naik at Interior Design Journey.

 How long have you been in Singapore?